pandosme/DataQ/README.md

 In order to get a good result, it is recommended that the calibration markers cover the area where objects move while maximizing the 4-corner area.
 It is also recommended to enable the camera's Barrel distortion correction (Menu | Installation | Image correction).
 You may add more than 4 markers if needed, but it may also make things worse.

-Geospace data uses Trackers.
-They do not need to be published but you may need to adjust both "Detections" and "Trackers".
+Geospace data uses Trackers for the transformations.
+Trackers do not need to be published but you may need to adjust both "Detections" and "Trackers".
 Recommended settings:
 * Set Detections "Max idle" to 5 or 10 seconds to prevent sending location for stationary objects.
 * Disable all labels under Detections you are not interested in.